JerryI/Mathematica-ThreeJS-graphics-engine/README.md

 				,...
 ```

-3. Copy and paste it to data.js
+3. Copy and paste it to data.js (must be simplified!)
 ```javascript
 //\data.js